ashdavies/talks/whats-new-in-firebase/index.md

 ### > Setup

 ^
-- The key difference to Firebase then and Firebase now is the set up process, in that now it is fully integrated into Google Play Services.
+- One of the key difference to Firebase then and Firebase now is the set up process
+- It is now fully integrated into Google Services
-- What this means is that it can interleave with the other aspects of your set up such as cloud storage, push notifications and analytics.
+- Meaning it can effortlessly interleave with the other aspects of your set up

 ---